kochm/wp-mendeley-plugin/readme.txt

 - the attribute "sortby" is optional; possible values currently are: "authors", "year"
 - the attributes "sortbyorder" and "groupbyorder" can have the values "asc" and "desc"
 - sorting on the sort key is done before grouping on the group key if both are provided
+- in "filter" one or more equal matches can be filtered for; if more than one filter rule is specified, than documents are displayed only when all filter rules match
 - possible attributes to filter for are: author, editor, title, year, tag, keyword, url, publication_outlet, pages, issue, volume, city, publisher, abstract
 - the attribute "csl" is optional; the value must contain a valid URL with a .csl file
 </pre>